- Tanzania, Monduli, Arusha Region.

 Details of Position

 IEFT is a registered non-profit organization that collaborates with rural communities in northern Tanzania to provide quality, affordable secondary education to indigenous children.
-IEFT operates the Orkeeswa Secondary School which is populated by motivated students and an upbeat and welcoming staff.
+IEFT currently operates Orkeeswa School, which is populated by motivated students and an upbeat and welcoming staff.
 Come join IEFT's team and make a difference in the lives of children in a remote part of East Africa!

 By working together with IEFT staff and volunteers, you will benefit from a real sense of global solidarity, lasting friendships, and the life changing impact of a unique and meaningful experience.
 You will gain a deeper insight into a different culture and experience things that broaden your perspectives.

-Volunteers and staff have the freedom and flexibility to explore some of East Africa's treasures, including safaris on the Serengeti Plain, climbing Mt.
+Volunteers and staff have the opportunity to explore some of East Africa's treasures during school holidays, including safaris on the Serengeti Plain, climbing Mt.
 Kilimanjaro, hiking the Ngorongoro Crater, or relaxing on the beaches of Zanzibar Island.
 Experience Tanzania's diverse indigenous cultures and traditions, distinct wildlife and breathtaking scenery!

 There is no program fee to volunteer with IEFT.
-Housing is provided, however candidates are required to cover their travel, visa and living expenses.
-Please inquire about our stipend program.
+Housing is provided, however candidates are required to cover their travel, visa ($1100 USD) and living expenses.
+Please inquire about our stipend program, which is available for volunteers that commit to at least one year.

 The Indigenous Education Foundation of Tanzania